pgeorgant/diploma_thesis/README.md

-# diploma_thesis
+# "K-SVD for Sparse Representations"

-Diploma thesis: "K-SVD for sparse representations"
+This is my diploma thesis Matlab code I did in Augist 2018.